YarinPinyan/spot-aks-cluster-upgrade/README.md

 ```

 ## Scenarios
-1. In order to deploy cluster with all VNGs, and 30% of the cluster will be rolled on each batch, run `sh init.sh -i ALL -p 30`
+1. In order to deploy cluster with all VNGs, and 30% of the cluster will be rolled on each batch, run `./init.sh -i ALL -p 30`
-2. In order to deploy specific VNG, with 20% of the VNG on each batch, run `sh init.sh -i "vng-xxxxxxxx" -p 20`
+2. In order to deploy specific VNG, with 20% of the VNG on each batch, run `./init.sh -i "vng-xxxxxxxx" -p 20`

 # Under the hood